The basic tips for making holes in the sheet metal in Inventor

 Once the holes are cute, we select the “Refold” command, where we’ll be prompted to select again a stationary reference and bends to fold.

-The resulting Pattern will look like such:
+Then, the resulting Pattern will look like such:

 For more learning, feel free to check out our sheet metal basics video on our lovely youtube channel